 In the past, it was a common practice among flower and vegetable gardeners to save seeds.
-From carrots, lettuce, radishes and other fine seeded species to the larger seeds of corn, squash, and tomatoes, every gardener kept a stash of their favorites to plant again or trade with friends.
+From carrots, lettuce, radishes and other fine seeded species to the larger seeds of beans, pumpkins and tomatoes, every gardener kept a stash of their favorites to plant again or trade with friends.

 Modernization gave us hybridization – cross breeding.
 In spite of recent complaints, this wasn’t necessarily a bad thing.
 It allowed farmers to grow larger quantities with fewer problems and to ship their produce over long distances safely.
 Unfortunately, many of these new strains sacrificed flavor and texture to meet these needs.

 Now the pendulum of progress has swung back.
 With the re-emergence of heirloom vegetable varieties, many home gardeners are returning to the past with a growing interest in harvesting seeds from the flavorful varieties they’re discovering.

 Before you set your heart on saving carrot seeds from this year’s crop, there are a few things you need to know.
 The first thing you need to check is the original package your carrot seeds came in.
 Are they a hybrid variety with an F1 designation on the package?
 If so, saving carrot seeds may not be a good idea.
 Hybrid seeds don’t always breed true.
 They often revert to the characteristics of one parent rather than a combination of both.
 The carrots you grow from them may not be exactly the same as the ones you pulled from the ground last year.